Support Home Experiment Builder Experiment Tree Nodes

 Repeats

-Type a number for the maximum number of times a participant will see this sequence of nodes.
+Enter the maximum number of times you want a participant to see the sequence of nodes inside the Repeat Node.

 For example, if you type 2, then the participant will see this sequence of nodes exactly 2 times in total: once initially and then once when they repeat them.